 Dragunity Arma Mystletainn

 Dux is primarily used for follow-up plays, as it requires a Dragunity in your GY.
-It also serves as another Level 4 equip target for Dragunity Divine Lance letting you fetch Dragunity Couse and go into Dragunity Knight - Barcha.
+It also serves as another Level 4 Equip target for Dragunity Divine Lance letting you fetch Dragunity Couse and go into Dragunity Knight - Barcha.
 Dux is the main card you want to see in the later turns, once you’re already set up with Couse in the Graveyard, but has more value in the Cards of Consonance build, which lets you set up your GY on the first turn.

 There are just too many Dragunity cards that have either been rendered obsolete by the introduction of Dragunity Couse, (Like Dragunity Arma Leyvaten, Dragunity Aklys and Dragunity Militum) or were never good enough to be included in the first place.
 I’ll be listing them here for posterity but I don’t think theyre worth going through in-depth.